 Unlike its competitors, Borkonyha, a Michelin-starred restaurant in Budapest's downtown, doesn't put special emphasis on the traditions of Hungarian food — the dishes here wouldn't seem out of place in fine dining restaurants around the world.
 Instead, Borkonyha's secret lies in its technical expertise: they serve up colorful, visually impressive plates that verge on the artistic.
 What does lend a local angle are the more than 200 types of Hungarian wines skillfully selected by Wine Director Krisztián Juhász.

-The foie gras paired with aszú wine from the famous Tokaj wine region (€18) is one of Borkonyha's signature dishes and one that's been on the menu since the opening in 2010.
-This rich duck liver boasts a creamy texture and a paper-thin, crackly crust.
-The entrees are a collection prized meat dishes with seasonal vegetables along the lines of a rack of lamb, roast quail, and wagyu beef.
+The foie gras with aszú wine from the famous Tokaj wine region is Borkonyha's signature dish, one that's been on the menu since the opening in 2010.
+The luscious duck liver boasts a creamy texture and a paper-thin, crackly crust.
+The entrees are a collection prized meat dishes beautifully plated with seasonal vegetables.
+Think rack of lamb, roast quail, and wagyu beef.
 Be sure to also scan the daily specials chalked on the blackboard.

 With €20-30 mains, Borkonyha is among the most expensive restaurants in Budapest (there's also a rotating, five-course tasting menu for €75 per person, excluding wine pairing).
 Note that among Budapest's Michelin-starred restaurants, Borkonyha is one with a relatively laid-back, bistro-like atmosphere.
 Since businesspeople and tourist abound here, reservations are a must.